lheagy/sphinxcontrib-authorship/README.md

-# sphinxcontrib-authorship
+# sphinxcontrib-contributors
-authorship for sphinx documentation
+attribution for contributors to sphinx documentation